jlevy/the-art-of-command-line/README.md

       cat access.log | egrep -o 'acct_id=[0-9]+' | cut -d= -f2 | sort | uniq -c | sort -rn
 ```

+- To continuously monitor changes, use `watch`, e.g. check changes to files in a directory with `watch -d -n 2 'ls -rtlh | tail'` or to network settings while troubleshooting your wifi settings with `watch -d -n 2 ifconfig`.

 - Run this function to get a random tip from this document (parses Markdown and extracts an item):
 ```sh
       function taocl() {